Proposal: Go Language Support via Custom GOOS

 - Decommit pages (release frames, keep virtual range reserved)

-- Set permissions (RW for data, none for guard pages)
+- Set permissions (RW for data, none for committed inaccessible pages; pure guard pages should stay reserved but uncommitted)

 The existing page table code (kernel/src/mem/paging.rs) supports mapping